 I believe that a lot of the success of our programme came down to the effort of individual people and their local relationships: parents talking to their providers; our contracted delivery partner giving business support and advice to providers; local authorities and providers working together; and our very close working relationship with local authorities.

-4. Having a proper programme structure and discipline is genuinely helpful
+Having a programme structure and discipline is useful

 We worked hard to put in place good programme management so that we were really managing delivery, risks and dependencies and not just reporting on them.